Rudra-RNC/RockPaperScissor/README.md

       open index.html
       ```

-## 🛠️ Technologies Used
--**HTML5:** For structuring the game interface.
--**CSS3:** For the layout, typography (Georgia serif), custom button styling, and the aesthetic linear gradient background.
--**Vanilla JavaScript:** For the core game logic, randomized computer choices, scorekeeping, and DOM manipulation.

 ## 👨‍💻 Author
 **Rudra Kumar** - [GitHub](https://github.com/Rudra-RNC) | [LinkedIn](https://www.linkedin.com/in/rudra-kumar-cs/) | [Twitter/X](https://x.com/RudraKumar65755)

 ## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](MIT_License.txt) file for details.

 ## 🙌 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, please feel free to fork the repository and submit a pull request.